Faculty interested in teaching an Honors seminar?

 - The satisfaction of teaching bright, engaged, motivated and well-prepared students

 - A chance to develop a new course in a topic area of your selection, and if it is an interdisciplinary course, the unique opportunity to teach with a colleague from another discipline

 - A summer stipend to support course development during the summer before teaching ($2,000)

 - A stipend when the course is taught ($1000 for single instructor courses, $1500 for a team taught course)

 - Course enrichment funds to engage your class during the semester ($500)

-- Guidelines Honors Proposals 2018– provides more information about each of the three types of Honors classes and how they fit into the Honors curriculum
+- Teaching in Honors Information – provides information about each of the three types of Honors classes and how they fit into the Honors curriculum

-- Honors Seminar Proposal Forms 2018 – provides detailed instructions for proposing a new course, with information about the goals and requirements of these courses
+- Seminar Proposal Forms – detailed instructions for proposing a new course, with information about the goals and requirements of these courses